-Winter might be in full swing, but it’s also a prime time to be mindful about sun protection.
-Even if the sun is less strong during this time of year, rays that can cause cancer still emanate.
-This means that whether you're walking to your office in January or out for a run in the midday July heat, sun damage is adding up.
+Winter is here, but cooler temperatures shouldn't make you drop your guard against skin cancer.
+Even if the sun is less intense during the winter months, rays that cause cancer still emanate.
+Whether you're walking to your office in January or out for a run in the midday July heat, sun damage can add up.

-Ultraviolet (UV) rays cause sunburns and are key ito cancer development.
+Ultraviolet (UV) rays cause sunburns and are fundamental to cancer development.
 While they're strongest in summer and surrounding months, they exist all year round.
-More than two million Americans are diagnosed each year with skin cancer, according to the American Cancer Society.
-This makes it the most common type of cancer in the United States.
+According to the American Cancer Society, more than 3 million Americans are diagnosed each year with skin cancer.
+This makes skin cancer the most common type of cancer in the U.S.

 Here are some considerations for winter sun protection:

 - Always use a broad-spectrum sunscreen with an SPF (Sun Protection Factor) of 30 or higher.

 - Apply sunscreen liberally and evenly to all exposed skin.

 - Take extra care to cover often-missed spots such as the lips, ears, around the eyes and on the neck, the underside of chin, scalp and hands.

 - No matter what the instructions on your sunscreen say, you should always reapply at least every two hours or immediately after heavy sweating or toweling.

 - Always wear a lip balm with an SPF 15 or higher as lips are susceptible to sun damage.

 - Remember to keep your head covered, not just to keep you warm but to also protect your scalp from UV damage.